RILAB/bis101/lecture12.md

 ## epigenetics

-Define <strong style="font-size: 150%; color: red;">?</strong> Inheritance of chromatin or methylation states from one generation to another.
+Define <strong style="font-size: 150%; color: red;">?</strong> Inheritance of DNA modification from one generation to another.

 * Doesn't invalidate all of mendel
 * Doesn't invalidate pop or quant genetics